cadigatt/cadigatt.github.io/support/numbery.md

 ### British English?
 American English?
 Aren't they the same?

 In the US, numbers are often written without 'and' or commas, whereas in other parts of the English-speaking world, they are used.
-Other than that the numbers are the same.
+Other than that the numbers should be the same.